Dean and Associate Professor: M. Hargis (PhD), 450-3106

 [5.5] Master's Degree in Business Administration

-The university offers a program of study leading to a Master of Business Administration (MBA) degree and, within this degree program, a specialization in International Business Administration.
+The university offers a program of study leading to a Master of Business Administration (MBA) degree and, within this degree program, specializations in Finance, Health Care Administration, and International Business Administration.
 These programs are designed to serve the needs of qualified students preparing for careers in accounting, business, government, and doctoral study in business administration.
 The specialization in International Business Administration is especially designed for students preparing for careers in multinational businesses or working in businesses that engage in international commerce.
 An undergraduate business degree is not an admission requirement for graduate business study.
 Leveling classes are available for Non-Business majors to provide necessary competencies for success in the MBA program.
 For more information, see the Graduate Bulletin.

 [5.6] Master's Degree in Accountancy